 New to PLU or DSS?

-To arrange accommodations at Pacific Lutheran University, students must self-identify by providing documentation of a disability to the Director of Disability Support Services (DSS).
+To arrange accommodations at Pacific Lutheran University, students must self-identify to the Director of Disability Support Services (DSS).
 Guidelines for documentation for specific disabilities can be found on our downloadable forms page.
 Please contact the director with questions at 253-535-7206.
 First year at college?
 Click here to see how PLU is different from high school.
 Click here to learn why high school documentation is different from required documentation for college.
 To learn more about what documentation is, read the AHEAD Summary of Documentation.

 Single Room Requests